chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

     with :math:`\Omega` representing the volume of the domain and :math:`\mathbf{\omega}` the vorticity.

-* ``calculate viscous dissipation``: controls if the viscous dissipation is calculated
+* ``calculate viscous dissipation``: controls if the viscous dissipation is calculated.
     * ``viscous dissipation name``: output filename for the viscous dissipation calculations.
     * The viscous dissipation is calculated as